Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 In the realm of generation and complementation, while broad categories include text-to-image and image-to-image synthesis, the hyperspectral domain exclusively features image-to-image applications.
 Here, diffusion models leverage image bootstrapping to create new images.
 These models can be guided by various forms of input, such as maps \cite{ref77} or semantic layouts \cite{ref78,ref79,ref80,ref81}.
 Even with only specific information in these guiding images, excellent performance in image generation is still observed.
 For instance, Espinosa and Crowley \cite{ref77} demonstrated that training conditional diffusion models with maps and historical maps could generate more realistic satellite images.
 Similarly, Yuan et al. \cite{ref78} successfully produced high-quality hyperspectral images guided by semantic masks, simultaneously addressing the inherent challenge of lengthy training times for diffusion model convergence.

 However, generating high-quality images alone isn't always sufficient; creating more practical image-annotation pairs is often crucial.
 To this end, Zhao et al. \cite{ref80} implemented a two-stage fine-tuning of the Stable Diffusion (SD) model, enabling generation from noise to annotations and then from annotations to images.
-Furthermore, Toker et al. \cite{ref81} extended the standard diffusion model into a joint probabilistic model for images and their corresponding labels, allowing for the simultaneous generation of both.
+Furthermore, Toker et al.\cite{ref81} extended the standard diffusion model into a joint probability model for images and their corresponding labels, enabling simultaneous generation of both.

 Hyperspectral images (HSIs) offer rich spectral and spatial information, but their acquisition cost is significantly higher than that of multispectral images.
 Consequently, scientists have explored using readily available multispectral remote sensing images to generate HSIs \cite{ref82,ref83}.
 However, a challenge arises because the diffusion models used for this task require the input noise dimensions to match the spectral bands of the hyperspectral map.
-This can lead to an excessively large noise sampling space, making model convergence difficult.
+Unlike standard RGB images, HSI bands possess extremely high spectral correlation.
+Injecting independent Gaussian noise across hundreds of narrow bands severely disrupts the physical continuity of the spectral signatures.
+This results in an overly large noise sampling space, which makes it hard for the model to converge while maintaining radiometric accuracy.

+To address this problem, Zhang et al. \cite{ref82} proposed a spectral folding method.
+In this method, the input hyperspectral map is first transformed into a pseudo-color image, and the diffusion model is then trained on this representation.
+By physically compressing the highly redundant spectral dimensions into a compact color space, this approach forces the diffusion process to focus on the most salient spatial-spectral structures, significantly improving training stability and avoiding the curse of dimensionality.